PearlisSad/route-logger-be/README.md

   - Windows: `workon MyProjectEnvt`.
 - Install the dependencies if not already present: `pip install -r requirements.txt`.
 - Export the desired MongoDB URL address.
 For local it should be: `export MONGODB_URL="mongodb://localhost:27017"`.
-- Run the service using: `uvicorn src.main:app --reload`.
+- Run the service using: `just run`.

 Now you can load http://localhost:8000/docs in your browser.